etiennebacher/tidypolars/README.md

 Therefore, there might be minor overhead because we still need to parse the expressions and rewrite them in `polars` syntax but this should be extremely marginal.

+## Am I stuck with `tidypolars`?

+No, as said above, `tidypolars` just changes one syntax to another but it doesn’t touch the data itself.
+So if for some reason you want to go back to a “raw” `polars` syntax later in your code, you’re free to do so because `tidypolars` will always return `DataFrame`s, `LazyFrame`s or `Series`.